-In between lessons with a certified teacher, it is very useful to practice on your own.
-You can remind yourself of what you learned with hands-on guidance by refreshing the thoughts that helped bring your system into balance.
-It's not a substitute, nor the same experience as working with a teacher but it does make the lessons more effective and students tend to progress more quickly.
+In between lessons with a teacher, it is very useful to keep up with the practice on your own.
+You can remind yourself of what you learned by refreshing the thoughts that helped bring your system into balance.
+It's not the same experience as working with hands-on guidance but it does make the lessons more effective and students tend to progress more quickly.
 Self-practice of Alexander Technique looks at various procedures and very simple activities.
 These are not considered exercises, which are typically done with a lot of effort and little awareness but quite the opposite.
 We're practicing: less effort and more awareness.

 One of the best things you can do on your own, is called Constructive Rest or semi-supine, or simply 'a lie down'.
 Regardless of the name (a rose by any other name would smell as sweet!) what Alexander teachers consistently encourage is: